 We often talk about having a good fit with your job; connection is one of those elements where fit is absolutely critical.
 The key question to ask yourself is, “Do I fit within that cultural construct that allows me to bring my whole self to work in a way that says, ‘yes, I’m really connected with the company and the company is really connected with me?’”

-For me, although I have a preference for introversion, I can’t work in my office alone all-day long.
+For me, although I have a preference for introversion, I can’t work in my office alone for the entire day.
 I have to get out and talk to people, not necessarily for the social interaction but for the thought connection.
 I need somebody to bounce off an idea.
 Having that connection adds tremendous value.
-At the end of it, I’m able to say: “I just helped somebody, or they just helped me,” which creates another kind of the intimate connection.
+At the end of it, I’m able to say, “I just helped somebody, or they just helped me,” which creates another kind of the intimate connection.

 Regardless of whether your company has preference for introversion or extroversion, there are interactions that are critical in making a connection.
 These connections happen with idea generation, problem solving, or simply having a supporting confidant during a challenging time.
 Having a company culture style different from your personality type isn’t necessarily an inhibitor to connection; you just need to understand how to navigate through it.